As you transition away from

 affecting the performance of MySQL queries and the space usage for

-Every row in the table must have a primary key value, and no two
+table.
+Every row in the table should have a primary key value, and

-Here are some guidelines for the primary key, followed by more detailed explanations.
+These are guidelines for the primary key, followed by more detailed explanations.

 Choose the column and its data type carefully.
 Prefer numeric columns over character or string ones.